autoscalr/terraform-provider-autoscalr/README.md

 }
 ```

-If you copy this file to your Terraform workspace that has the plugin installed and set your AUTOSCLAR_API_KEY via environment
+If you copy this file to your Terraform workspace that has the plugin installed and set your AUTOSCALR_API_KEY via environment
 variable or parameter, you should be able to build the simple example stack by:

  ```sh